NHSDigital/nhs-notify-web-cms/docs/pages/get-started/check-which-features-you-can-get-and-register.md

 - what you need to do next
 - an online form to continue your setup
-- the Supplier Conformance Assessment List (SCAL) you need to complete before you go live.
+- information on how to complete assurance checks with the Digital Onboarding Service (DOS)

 {% include components/button.html
   text="Check features and register"